What is the difference between an “Attorney-Translator/Revisionist” and a “legal translator”?

 The bar exam… a piece of cake for so much effort.
 Months, weeks, days and hours of preparation with a stopwatch.
 So many areas studied but not questioned on the exam.
-(Really not a true reflection of what the true practice of law entails in my humble opinion).
-But everything I learned has served me in some way both as a practicing attorney and now as a bilingual legal communications expert.
+Everything that I have learned has served me in some way both as a practicing attorney and now as a multilingual legal communications specialist.

 Sound a little familiar?

-Moving forward, I acquired tremendous experience (not taught in law school) while in practice and now as a consultant.
-During my practice I filtered the facts as set forth by potential clients tossing aside the residual, deciding, in my humble opinion, the validity of their claims or assertions based upon the various legal avenues that could be travelled (always with alternative dispute resolution as an indispensable step).
-The discovery, interrogatories, depositions, motions to compel (production), reading through multitudinous pages of interrogatories only to identify a few relevant pages, words or missteps, etc. But always keeping in mind the solution that would provide the best outcome for the client (even if it meant much less potential income for me), considering variables such as costs, time, potential external changes (the law, the regs, politics … you know).
+Moving forward, I acquired tremendous experience while in practice and now as a legal communications specialist.
+During my practice I filtered the facts as set forth by potential clients tossing aside the residual and making decisions as to the validity of their claims or assertions based upon the various legal avenues that could be travelled always with alternative dispute resolution as an indispensable step.
+The discovery, interrogatories, depositions, motions to compel (production), reading through multitudinous pages of interrogatories only to identify a few relevant pages, words or missteps, etc. I sought out the solution that would provide the best outcome for the client (even if it meant much less potential income for me) considering variables such as costs, time and potential external changes (the law, the regs, politics … you know).
 There was always the frustrating and occasional need to litigate which was rare in that almost everything was settled post-discovery in ADR or direct negotiations.

 An Attorney-Translator/Revisionist with his/her level of experience has done all of this and much, much more.